-Luckily, opening your VPN on your Mac is a fairly seamless process – most VPN providers offer custom VPN software that’s a breeze to install, launch and use on your MacBook, iPhone or iPad.
+Luckily, opening your VPN on your Mac is a fairly easy process – most VPN providers offer custom VPN software that’s a breeze to install, launch and use on your MacBook, iPhone or iPad.

 Then, enter your account login details, sign in, allow the VPN to add configurations as necessary and you’re good to go!

-- Open the app and sign in.
+- Open the app and sign in

-- Give permission to add the VPN to your device by tapping Allow.
+- Give permission to add the VPN to your device by tapping Allow

-- Enter your passcode or use TouchID/Face ID to give permission to change your VPN settings.
+- Enter your passcode or use TouchID/Face ID to give permission to change your VPN settings

 Option 2: Use Apple’s built-in VPN tools